Elvis VINYL in the uk 1956 - 2002:

 Older singles and EP's were re-pressed using this label.

-The record label colour was now changed to orange and matched the same layout as the 'If I Can Dream'single, but the labels size was different.
-This label was known as 'small orange' because it was smaller than the standard size used up until now.
+The record label colour was now changed to orange and matched the same layout as the 'If I Can Dream'single.
+The labels size was smaller than the standard size used up until now.
+Because of this, the label was known affectionately as 'small orange'.

-This was the only 'new' album issued with this label.
-The 'small orange' label was used mostly on re-pressings of older albums.
+RD 8011 was the only 'new' album issued with this label.
+The 'small orange' label was primarily used on re-pressings of older albums that had been deleted.

-The record label had a lime green colour with the now standard RCA logo running down the left hand side.
-The words 'INTERNATIONAL (camden) ran across the middle right.
+The record label had a lime green colour with the now standard computer stamped RCA logo running down the left hand side.
+The words 'INTERNATIONAL (camden) ran across the middle right of the spindle hole.

 The album 'From Elvis in Memphis' (RD/SF 8029) was the last album to be release in both mono and stereo.
 All new albums were released in stereo only.
 The sleeves were identical, and the front cover had a great shot of Elvis from his TV Special in 1968 even though the content on this album had nothing to do with it.
 The photo on the rear was a publicity still from the movie 'Viva Las Vegas'.